We Analyzed 8.7 Billion SSL Certificates in Q1 2026 to Detect Technologies No One Else Can See

 Diagram showing how certificate transparency data feeds into TechnologyChecker technology detection

 This is where we do something nobody else does.
-We process about 2.7 billion certificate records per month from CT logs.
-That's roughly 80% of all global CT log data.
+We processed about 8.7 billion certificate records in Q1 2026 from CT logs.
+That's roughly 80% of all global CT log data — nearly 2.9 billion per month.
 No competitor touches this data.

 Here's what CT data actually tells our detection engine: